wakkihaya/neurotechjp/src/md/en/blog/castillo-neurosity.md

 Although Castillo has been working in the software industry for a long time, **he got the inspiration for Neurotech about five years ago, when a family member or friend had a mental illness.**

-> I've been really studying and being interested in how people interact with these applications or just with computers in general.
+> "I've been really studying and being interested in how people interact with these applications or just with computers in general.
 > At the same time, I did grow with family, and friends suffering from mental illnesses like epilepsy,
 > and it made me very curious to learn about the brain because of the impact of cost in my life and my family's life.
-> So when I had the chance to try out available technology for when computer interfaces and eg, I knew I just had to get involved in once I did.
+> So when I had the chance to try out available technology for when computer interfaces and eg, I knew I just had to get involved in once I did."

 &nbsp;